MicheleZedda/rock-paper-scissors-game/README.md

 ## How To Play

-Play this game is easy and intuitive.
+Play this game is easy and intuitive:

 ```bash
 # Rock Button: